-- National planning policy encourages planning authorities to prepare local design guides and codes to raise the standard of new development in their areas.
+- 4.4.
+National planning policy encourages planning authorities to prepare local design guides and codes to raise the standard of new development in their areas.
 This is not about resisting development, but instead focuses on how it can enhance the built heritage of an area.
 This chapter of the Design Guide sets out the key elements of the New Forest National Park Design Code, proportionate to the scale of development planned within the area.
 A design code is a set of simple, concise, design requirements that provide specific, detailed parameters for the physical development of an area.
-The aim of the National Park Design Code is to provide greater certainty about the design of development for communities and applicants. - Forest National Park benefits from the highest status of protection in relation to landscape and scenic beauty, the Design Code guidance set out below applies across the whole of the National Park.
+The aim of the National Park Design Code is to provide greater certainty about the design of development for communities and applicants. - 4.5.
+Given that the entire area of the New Forest National Park benefits from the highest status of protection in relation to landscape and scenic beauty, the Design Code guidance set out below applies across the whole of the National Park.